Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 Customer Acquisition Vs. Customer Retention: Why do customers leave?

-Many businesses think they need to focus on either customer acquisition or customer retention more to be successful.
+Many businesses think they need to focus on either customer acquisition or customer retention to be successful.
 However, both strategies aren’t mutually exclusive, and every business needs a strong combination of both.
 With that said, there are many reasons loyal customers may leave.
-As a result, if you don’t plan a combined strategy that uses innovative retention strategies, you won’t maximise the ROI of your acquisition efforts.
+As a result, if you don’t plan a combined strategy that uses innovative retention strategies, you won’t maximize the ROI of your acquisition efforts.
 The question still remains: Why do previously loyal customers leave a business?
 Check out several common reasons below:

 • They don’t need your product: Don’t worry; customer attrition is normal because customers will not always need what you offer.